dwmclean1/Aircard-Status/README.md

 This is intended to be run as a local web server on a device such as a raspberry pi.
 Chrome is recommeded.

+Currently I have only tested this with a Netgear AC800s.
+The response parser should be able to handle other models that use the same message foramtting but there may be slighty buggy.

 ## HOWTO

 ### Install dependencies